Gianluca-Iacchini/Distributed_Rendering/README.md

 2. Launch the file `GenerateSolution.bat` to build the solution

 You should find a `build_vs(your_vs_version)` folder with the solution inside.

+## Project Structure

+ The project is structured into three subprojects:

+* ClusteredVoxelGI: Computes global illumination using voxel clustering and ray-tracing.
+The results can be visualized locally or sent to another machine for compositing.
+* LocalIllumination: Renders a basic 3D scene using commmon rasterization techniques.
+It can receive radiance data from another machine and use it to composite a final frame to screen.
+It can also act as a server for real-time video streaming.
+* StreamingClient: An implementation of a simple real-time video streaming.

+## Usage
+For the usage, please refer to the individual projects READMEs.

+## Credits
+[Microsoft Mini-Engine](https://github.com/microsoft/DirectX-Graphics-Samples/tree/master/MiniEngine) and [Introduction to 3D Game Programming With DirectX 12](https://www.d3dcoder.net/d3d12.htm) were used as a reference for most of the DX12 library files.

+[Clustered voxel real-time global illumination](https://www.sciencedirect.com/science/article/pii/S009784932200005X) was used as the basis of the GI algorithm.

+[NVIDIA Video Codec SKD](https://developer.nvidia.com/video-codec-sdk) was used as a reference for the video encoder / decoder files.

 ## References
 [^1]: https://www.nvidia.com/en-us/geforce-now/